jonathanpotter/statefulset-demo/README.md

 Kubernetes provides two similar controller objects, `Deployment` and `StatefulSet`.
 Generally, stateless applications should use `Deployment` objects and stateful applications should use `StatefulSet`.

+Stateful Sets are applicable when the desired number of pod replicas is static and the pods needs a sticky identity.
+Scaling horizontally with Stateful Sets is not as elegant as with a Deployment.
+If you find yourself scaling up or down a Stateful Set, it may be a red flag that a Deployment is a better fit.

 # Storage Impacts

 When volumes are mounted in pod replicas of a `Deployment`, each replica uses the same `PersistentVolumeClaim` and therefore the same `Volume`.
 For example, if pod A writes a file to a `VolumeMount` location such as `/mnt/vol1`, then pod B would also be able to access that file at `/mnt/vol1`.